 The likelihood of China adopting a launch on warning posture remains uncertain.
 During an arms control conference in October 2019, a Chinese Foreign Ministry official issued an unprecedented call for all countries to abandon the policy of preparing to launch nuclear weapons on warning of an impending nuclear strike.
 However, this statement came shortly after Russia announced it is assisting China with the development of a missile attack warning system – a prerequisite for maintaining a launch on warning posture.

 Despite the expectation that China will increase its nuclear weapons inventory, some factors may inhibit Beijing from substantially building up its nuclear arsenal.
-Chief among these is China’s relatively small reserve of weapons-grade fissile material, which is needed for nuclear detonations.7 The International Panel on Fissile Materials estimates that China’s fissile material stockpile stands at 14 metric tons (MT) of highly enriched uranium and 2.9 MT of plutonium, enough to produce only a few hundred warheads.
+Chief among these is China’s relatively small reserve of weapons-grade fissile material, which is needed for nuclear detonations.7 The International Panel on Fissile Materials estimates that China’s fissile material stockpile stands at 14 metric tons of highly enriched uranium and 2.9 metric tons of plutonium – enough to produce only a few hundred warheads.
 This pales in comparison to Russian and US reserves and is even smaller than the amount held by France and the United Kingdom.